 This Ansible playbook example helps you execute actions only if a file exists or does not exist.
 If you for example have a command you need to run to generate a certificate (or Diffie Hellman parameters for nginx) you only want to do that once.
 The command itself is not convergent so it will run with every ansible run.
 However, the command creates a file and Ansible is able to check if that file exists.
 If the file exists, it will not execute the action.
 The same goes for checking if a file does exist and only executing the action if it exists.
 (The action you want to do will remove that file).

 The below example command will generate Diffi Hellman parameters for NGINX

 not have the file), if the file exist there is no need to run again.

-- command: sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048 creates=/etc/ssl/certs/dhparam.pem
+- name: generate dh params command: sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048 args: creates: /etc/ssl/certs/dhparam.pem

 Ansible has the